rchillard/sane.css/README.md

 # sane.css
-Stylesheet that normalizes behaviors only across modern browsers while providing sane defaults.
+Stylesheet that normalizes behavior in modern browsers while providing sane defaults.
 This combines the idea of a basic boilerplate, a CSS reset, and sane defaults.
 Using a stylesheet like [sane.css](https://github.com/rchillard/sane.css/blob/main/sane.css) drives consistency, but it can also have added benefits.
 Benefits such as built in protection for inaccessible images:

 ```css
 img:not([alt]) {